nicolasmure/NmureEncryptor/README.md

     - `public void disableAutoIvUpdate()` : disable the automatic IV update before each encryption process.
 The encryption will use the last set IV or generate one if no IV was set.
+    - `public void turnHexKeyToBin()` : turns the hex secret key into a binary key.
     - `public string getIv()` : returns the IV of the encryptor.
     - `public void setIv($iv)` : set the given IV to the encryptor.
     - `public void setFormatter(FormatterInterface $formatter = null)` : sets the given